 What is FastTrack?

-To be eligible, students need to have taken at least one placement test and have at least one score that falls within the following ranges:
+- And who have at least one score that falls within the following ranges:

 |Subject||FastTrack Qualifying Score|